arijitvt/RTool/README.md

+#
-#Details of the installation process.
+etails of the installation process.
 RTool is based on the  LLVM based front-end, which is written on llvm-3.2, an intelligent scheduler(inspect-0.3, a thread modular parser(SimpleDeclParser) and dynamic invariant generation tool(daikon).